A Long Fall #

 PCs regain Luck when they can spend time in safety, either at port or on board the ship.
 If a PC doesn’t use any Luck for 2 weeks, they regain 1 Luck, up to their current maximum.

 Non-player characters can be described by a single Skill stat, ranked 1 or higher, which they use for all throws that fall under their areas of expertise.
-The referee may wish to flesh out more important NPCs with a specific list of skills.
+The referee may flesh out more important NPCs with a specific list of skills.